DonnaYoung.org

 Modules 1, 12, 13, call for red cabbage.
 If you have a child using physical science or biology, red cabbage is used for those too.
 The following is my tip.

-Buy the smallest head that you can.
+Buy the smallest head of red cabbage that you can find.
 When you get it home do one of these things with the cabbage.

 Frozen Red Cabbage